theminor/debridor/README.md

 # debridor

+**Still under construction!**

-Simple interface to the Real Debrid API
+debridor is a simple interface to the Real Debrid API using Node.js.